 For example, if you have two credit cards with $5,000 limits, you have a total credit limit of $10,000.
-If one card has a $5,000 balance and the other a zero balance, your utilization rate is 50 percent — 5,000 divided by 10,000.
+If one card has a $5,000 balance on your credit report and the other has a $0 balance, your overall utilization rate is 50%—$5,000 divided by $10,000.

 If the limit on a card is lowered by $2,500 but the balance stays the same, your credit utilization rate would increase to 67% ($5,000 divided by $7,500)—which would likely hurt your credit score.
 However, if the credit limit on one of your cards increases by $2,500 and the balance stays the same, your credit utilization rate would decrease to 40% ($5,000 divided by $12,500).